Arthur D. Collins Jr.

 Arthur D. Collins Jr. is an American executive, the retired chairman of the board of Medtronic, Inc., and formerly served the company as president and chief executive officer.
 He is now a senior advisor to Oak Hill Capital Partners and a managing partner at Acorn Advisors, LLC.
 Collins is also the author of the children's book series The Adventures of Archibald and Jockabeb.

 Early life and education

 Collins was born in 1947 in Lakewood, Ohio, to his parents Arthur D. Collins Sr. and Irene Collins.
 His father was a physician, and encouraged him to pursue a different path if medicine was not for him.

 Collins received a Bachelor of Science degree in 1969 and a Doctor of Laws honorary degree from Miami University in Oxford, Ohio, in 2006.

 Collins also holds a Master of Business Administration Degree from the Wharton School of the University of Pennsylvania, graduating in 1973.
-He later received the Joseph Wharton Lifetime Achievement Award.